Japanese / English

 Mitsui J, et al. Mutations for Gaucher disease confer a high susceptibility to Parkinson disease.
 Arch.
 Neurol.
 66:571-6, 2009.

 The human neurophysiology section specializes in studying the physiology of the human motor and sensory systems in awake healthy volunteers and the pathophysiology of neurological disorders using several non-invasive physiological methods, such as TMS, EEG, MEG, fMRI, NIRS and EOG.
 Our final goal is to devise new therapeutic techniques for intractable neurological disorders.
 To this end, the work extends from the study of spinal systems to basal ganglia and cerebral cortex.
-We are especially interested in plasticity induction by non-invasive brain stimulation (NIBS) techniques, offering potential for clinical application.
+We are especially interested in Parkinson's disease and Epilepsy.
 Our lab has a long experience in the use of transcranial magnetic stimulation (TMS) which is able to stimulate neurons in intact human brain and has devised a highly effective repetitive TMS method to induce long-term effects (quadripulse stimulation, QPS).
-We have recently started a clinical trial of repetitive TMS to treat patients with Parkinson’s disease.
+Currently, we are interested in mismatch negativity changes in ataxic syndrome as well as basalganglia disorders and entrainment of neuronal oscillation by peripheral nerve stimulation, sensor-oriented and sensor-free motion measurements in Parkinson disease, network analysis in patient with epilepsy using MEG, fMRI of spinal cord and neuronal excitability changes in dystonic patients.

 Chief: Hamada, M.